Women in the Victorian era: Physical activity

-Girl's magazines, such as The Girl's Own Paper and The Girl's Empire frequently featured articles encouraging girls to take up daily exercises or learn how to play a sport.
+Girls' magazines, such as The Girl's Own Paper and The Girl's Empire frequently featured articles encouraging girls to take up daily exercises or learn how to play a sport.
 Popular sports for girls included hockey, golf, cycling, tennis, fencing, and swimming.
 Of course, many of these sports were limited to the middle and upper classes who could afford the necessary materials and free time needed to play.
-Nonetheless, the inclusion of girls in physical culture created a new space for girls to be visible outside of the home and to partake in activities previously only open to boys.
+Nonetheless, the inclusion of girls in physical culture created a new space for girls to be visible outside of the home and to partake in activities previously open only to boys.
 Sports became central to the lives of many middle-class girls, to the point where social commentators worried it would overshadow other cultural concerns.
-For example, a 1902 Girl's Own Paper article on "Athletics for Girls" bewailed, "To hear some modern schoolgirls, and even modern mothers, talk, one would suppose that hockey was the chief end of all education!
+For example, a 1902 Girl's Own Paper article on "Athletics for Girls" read, "To hear some modern schoolgirls, and even modern mothers, talk, one would suppose that hockey was the chief end of all education!
 The tone of the school—the intellectual training—these come in the second place.
 Tennis, cricket, but above all, hockey!"

+Equestrianism became popular as a leisure activity among the women of the growing middle classes.
+Many etiquette manuals for riding were published for this new market.
+For women, preserving modesty while riding was crucial, as the controversy accompanying bicycle riding held a direct parallel to the splay of legs in riding a horse similarly to a man.
+Breeches and riding trousers for women were introduced, for the practical reason of preventing chafing, yet these were still worn under the dress.
+Riding clothes for women were made at the same tailors that made men's riding apparel, rather than at a dressmaker, so female assistants were hired to help with fittings in order to preserve norms of women's modesty.The advent of colonialism and world travel presented new obstacles for women.
+Travel on horseback (or on donkeys, or even camels) was often impossible to do sidesaddle because the animal had not been trained for sidesaddle riding.
+Riding costumes for women were introduced that used breeches or zouave trousers beneath long coats in some countries, while jodhpurs breeches used by men in India were adopted by women.
+These concessions were made so that women could ride horses when necessary, but they were still exceptions to the rule of riding sidesaddle until after World War I. Travel writer Isabella Bird (1831–1904) was instrumental in challenging this taboo.
+At age 42, she travelled abroad on a doctor's recommendation.
+In Hawaii, she determined that seeing the islands riding sidesaddle was impractical, and switched to riding astride.